mindspore-ai/docs/tutorials/source_en/beginner/introduction.md

 We welcome every developer to the MindSpore community to contribute to this full-scenario AI framework.

-- **MindSpore official website**: provides comprehensive MindSpore information, including installation, tutorials, documents, community, resources, and news ([learn more](https://www.mindspore.cn/en)).
+- **MindSpore official website**: A comprehensive resource for MindSpore information, including installation, tutorials, documents, community, resources, and news ([learn more](https://www.mindspore.cn/en)).
 - **MindSpore code**:

     - [MindSpore AtomGit](https://atomgit.com/mindspore/mindspore): You can track the latest progress of MindSpore by clicking Watch, Star, and Fork.
 You can also discuss issues and commit code.